JoeLorenzoMontano/mcp-sandbox/README.md

 ### Adding External MCP Servers

 Edit the `.env` file and add external MCP servers to the `EXTERNAL_MCP_SERVERS` variable as a comma-separated list.

+### Using Smithery.ai Agents

+1. Get an API key from Smithery.ai
+2. Add your API key to the `.env` file
+3. In the web interface, you'll see additional fields for Smithery-specific configuration:
+   - Smithery Agent ID: The ID of the specific agent you want to use
+   - Smithery Parameters: JSON object with additional parameters for the agent

+The system will automatically fetch available agents from the Smithery registry and let you incorporate them into your workflows.

 ### Creating Custom Workflows